- Viruses, including SARS-CoV-2, naturally change or mutate over time resulting in new strains, or variants.

 A variant is a new strain of the SARS-CoV-2 virus, the virus that causes COVID-19.
 Variants occur through mutations, which are changes in the genetic code of a virus.
 Variants have specific gene mutations that make them unique and different from the original virus.
-Viruses, including SARS-CoV-2, naturally change or mutate over time and the new variants are expected to occur.
+Viruses, including SARS-CoV-2, naturally change or mutate over time and new variants are expected to occur.

 Public health surveillance

-The CDC classifies variants into three categories:
+The CDC classifies variants into four categories:

-- variants of interest,
+- Variants of Interest

 A variant's classification is based on its attributes, including:

-- how easily it spreads,
+- How easily it spreads,

-- how sick it makes people, and
+- How sick it makes people

-- whether COVID-19 treatments and vaccines can prevent it.
+- Whether COVID-19 treatments and vaccines can prevent it

-About variants of concern tracked in Wisconsin
+Variants of Concern in Wisconsin

-- The Delta variant, B.1.617.2, was first discovered in India in samples in October 2020.
+- The Delta variant, B.1.617.2, was first discovered in India in October 2020.

 - The Delta variant continues to change into new sub-lineages.
 Sub-lineages are newer versions of the same variant.
 These sub-lineages differ based on mutations in the spike protein, but they still share a lot of the mutations as the original Delta variant strain, B.1.617.2.

 - Available evidence shows that the current COVID-19 vaccines are highly effective against severe illness, hospitalization, and death from the Delta variant.

-Vaccines reduce a virus's ability to mutate - get vaccinated!
+Vaccines reduce a virus's ability to mutate

+All viruses mutate, or change, over time.
+Mutation can happen very slowly or more quickly.
+The longer a virus sticks around, the more time it has to change.
+When a virus changes, it is called a variant.
 Many variants are no more harmful than the original virus, however, some can be more infectious or deadly.
 When our bodies are faced with a new variant, our immune responses built from vaccination or a previous infection may be able to fight it off.